e-ivanov/fmi-photoshare/README.md

 fmi-photoshare
 ==============

-A sample project for the course "Integration of distributed systems"
+A course project for the course "Integration of distributed systems"